jump-dev/JuMP.jl/docs/src/manual/variables.md

 ## Semidefinite variables

-A square symmetric matrix ``X`` is positive semidefinite if all eigenvalues are nonnegative.

-Declare a matrix of JuMP variables to be positive semidefinite by passing `PSD` as an optional positional argument:
+Declare a square matrix of JuMP variables to be positive semidefinite by passing `PSD` as an optional positional argument:

 ```jldoctest; setup=:(model=Model())
 julia> @variable(model, x[1:2, 1:2], PSD)
 2×2 LinearAlgebra.Symmetric{VariableRef, Matrix{VariableRef}}: